 But then, sometimes, one comes across depictions that shakes you out of the boredom and makes you look at the same thing all over again, but with delight this time.

 I came across two artifacts/tableaus on Rama’s coronation at at Mumbai’s Bhau Daji Lad Museum.
 Though both were instantly recognisable for what they depicted, they had more than an element of surprise on offer.
 Here is the first one:

 It is quite fascinating how popular culture, iconography and art shape, influence and reiterate perception, both consciously and unconsciously.
 Anything that is different from the familiar is either missed or dismissed as a gimmick.
-In rare cases it triggers an opens up a whole new world and triggers off a new understanding.
-Something like this happened in February when I visited the Jaisalmer Fort Palace Museum at Jaisalmer Fort and where I was forced to acknowledge that I was not immune to internalising popular perception.
+In rare cases, it opens up a whole new world and triggers off a new understanding.
+Something like this happened in February when I visited the Jaisalmer Fort Palace Museum at the Jaisalmer Fort, where I was forced to acknowledge that I was not immune to internalising popular perception.

 I was at the sculpture gallery at the Museum and idly registering apsaras or dancing girls, a Saraswati, a carved panel, and a bearded figure with a bow.
 Though the pose of the figure appeared relaxed, it’s expression said otherwise—fierce eyes, and a grim and stern countenance seemed to radiate tension.
 While, the arrow in the figure’s hands and the bow slung on it’s back suggested a brave warrior, the elaborate crown and extended ear lobes from heavy earrings suggested a that this was, perhaps, the figure of a king.